 Skill-based errors are ones where there is a lapse or mistake made when performing tasks and activities that the person is familiar with.
 For example, they may forget to add an email into the “BCC” section of an email, instead putting it in the “CC” bar and exposing the information.

-Decision-based errors are ones where a decision is made that is incorrect.
+Decision-based errors are those where an incorrect decision is made.
 For example, they might not have all of the information to make the right decision.
 Human error can be reduced by things like awareness training.

 Below are several examples of how errors in physical security could cause a data breach to occur: